msu-anthropology/daea-fs16/README.md

 Previous semesters of the class (and the project) have also contributed to the main project under their own, semester-specific repository.

 The project has several goals.
 First, it allowed the students to have focused engagement with a specific archaeological site (and write about the site).
 Second, students learned some digital skills during the process, such as working with HTML, digital mapping skills, version control, etc (things that are normally not part of a senior level archaeology class...things that they can easily apply in other settings).
 Finally, students built something public, they contributed to the collective knowledge and resources available on the open web about the archaeology of ancient Egypt

+The Digital Atlas of Egyptian Archaeology was built in collaboration with LEADR (http://leadr.msu.edu/),